 The fifth-grade string program is a logical extension of fourth grade study of violin, viola, cello or bass.
 It is anticipated that students who played a string instrument in fourth grade will continue in the fifth grade.
 Students are provided one 30-minute group lesson per week during the school day.
 Winter and Spring concerts provide performance opportunities for the orchestras at the elementary level in each school.

 Fifth Grade Instrumental Music – Band

-All grade five students are offered the opportunity to study a band instrument.
+Grade five students who do not already play in orchestra are offered the opportunity to study a band instrument.
 Students choosing to study a band instrument are provided one 30-minute group lesson per week during the school day.
 Fifth grade band students have the opportunity to combine their new skills in a large group setting at each building by rehearsing for and performing winter and spring concerts.

 Under federal regulation, a student who meets criteria for special education classification is entitled to have an IEP written to meet specific learning needs.
 If you suspect your child may qualify, please contact your elementary school psychologist or your child’s classroom teacher.

 Under federal regulation, a student who is deemed to have a disabling condition and who has a life skill impairment may qualify for a Section 504 plan.
 If you suspect your child may qualify, please contact your child’s school principal classroom teacher.

 The speech/language pathologist provides services to eligible students for help with articulation delays, stuttering, voice disorders, or language impairments.
 Mandated services are provided through the Committee on Special Education for students with speech or language disorders.
 Additionally, speech improvement services are provided at the building level on a space-available basis for students with less severe speech or language difficulties.